akbarkaratayev/Archies-monsters-rolodex/README.md

 - Redux
 - Firebase

-This project's (mine to be exact) not been deployed YET!
+This project's not been deployed YET!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).